 We understand that in stressful times, paying unexpected bills may be difficult.
 As such, SASH offers a number of financing options such as Vet Pay, Zip Pay, and Zip Money.
 Some of these operate under the “buy now pay later” model, and can help with cashflow.
 SASH also advocates for pet insurance, which can help with the life time care of the pet.

 If you have pet insurance, we offer GapOnly payments for participating insurers.
 This means if your insurance provider is part of the GapOnly network, you can claim your insurance benefit BEFORE you make a payment, and you only need to pay the remaining balance.
 So you’re not out of pocket while you wait for a claim to be refunded.

 Wherever possible, we will work with you to provide a recommendation based on your finances while making clear the impact on the level of care we can provide, so that you are making an informed decision.

 SASH vets do not receive commission for cases they see.
-SASH believes this is the best to encourage team members to provide the best possible care in the best interest of the patient and client.
+SASH believes this is the best way to encourage team members to provide the best possible care in the best interest of the patient and client.
 It also fosters cross-functional, and multidisciplinary teamwork, which is critical to receiving the best possible clinical outcomes, especially for complex cases.
-There is therefore no incentive for SASH vets to overtreat or overcharge Many of our specialists and emergency vets are attracted to working at SASH because of our commission-free culture which allows them to give their unbiased opinion and seek the opinions and input of the largest offering of specialists departments in Australia.
+There is therefore no incentive for SASH vets to overtreat or overcharge.
+Many of our specialists and emergency vets are attracted to working at SASH because of our commission-free culture which allows them to give their unbiased opinion and seek the opinions and input from the largest offering of specialist departments in Australia.